 We learn healthy coping skills and gain understanding about our experience from the sessions.
 When combined with the connection and sharing that happens between family members, what we have is the opportunity for connection that is truly transformative.

-At the Central Family Forum in September, Dianne Mino bravely stood up at the mic to share her process and reflections around the mask she had created in the art therapy session earlier that day.
+At a Central Family Forum a few years ago, Dianne Mino bravely stood up at the mic to share her process and reflections around the mask she had created in the art therapy session earlier that day.
 Thank you to Tracey for sharing the video, and deep thanks to Dianne for sharing your experience with us.
 It’s our honour to walk with you.